mapattacker/cheatsheets/cmd.md

 ### Some Commands

-`ifconfig | less`   --show ip address, less make it output line by line
+`ifconfig | less`   --show ip address, less make it output line by line.
+Press "q" to quit.

 `sudo su` --change to root user